HealthiAir Community Action Pack

 With all of this in mind, we designed the HealthiAir Community Action Pack.
 The Action Pack is a tool that residents, management, and the Health Department can use to bring the community together while helping alleviate stress in a healthy way.
 The main component of the pack is a card deck of community events; each card lists the event name, instructions and materials, as well as potential community partners or resources.
 Some of the events are directly smoking related, such as a Smoking Cessation Class or the HealthiAir Pop-Up, while others work toward community pride or building a healthy lifestyle (i.e. Cooking Classes or Painting a Community Mural).

-Myself and two other students who worked on this project are continuing to work with BCHD to build upon research and prototypes created in the fall.
-We will be training BCHD staff and working with them to create an implementation strategy for this new tool.
+Myself and two other students who worked on this project continued to work with BCHD to build upon research and prototypes created in the fall.
+We took the final iteration from the fall semester back to Douglass homes and held a pop-up feedback session, where we asked residents around the community center their thoughts.
+We met with BCHD staff to pass on our findings, the Action Pack, and co-created the beginnings of an implementation strategy for this new tool.

-To learn more about this class and project, please visit our process blog.
+To learn more about this class, our journey, and the HealthiAir Community Action Pack, please visit our process blog.